Enabling administrator updates to Visual Studio with Microsoft Endpoint Configuration Manager

 - Ask questions to the community at the Visual Studio Setup Q&A Forum.

-- Provide feature feedback or report a problem to the Visual Studio team regarding your experience.
+- Provide feature feedback or report a problem to the Visual Studio team regarding this experience of enabling administrator updates.

 - Contact your organization’s technical account manager for Microsoft.